NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 If you buy hemp products from dispensaries in Raleigh or anywhere in the Triangle, this directly affects you.
 Here's what's happening, what it means, and what you should do.

-TL;DR: Hemp-derived THC products are still legal in North Carolina today under SB 455 and the 2018 Farm Bill.
-But two threats loom.
+Hemp-derived THC products are still legal in North Carolina today under SB 455 and the 2018 Farm Bill.
 Federally, P.L.
-119-37 redefines hemp using total THC with a 0.4mg per container cap — effectively banning all current THC products starting November 12, 2026 (Congress.gov).
-At the state level, NC HB 328 would ban THCa, Delta-8, and HHC while creating a licensed retail framework with $25,000 manufacturer fees — though it's stalled in the House Rules Committee (NC General Assembly).
+119-37 redefines hemp using total THC with a 0.4mg per container cap, effectively banning all current THC products starting November 12, 2026 (Congress.gov).
+At the state level, NC HB 328, which would have banned THCa, Delta-8, and HHC, died on April 21, 2026 after the House voted 95-18 not to concur with the Senate's version (NC General Assembly).
+A replacement bill is likely in a future session.
 North Carolina's hemp industry supports roughly 9,000 jobs and generates up to $1.1 billion in annual sales (Port City Daily).

 Two laws created this framework: